rommelfs/scanner/README.md

 `./scan.sh [IP]/[CIDR] [Email address]`

 ### Running through parallels
 Create a file called `targets` (see `targets-example` to get an idea) and define your targets, notification addresses and `nmap` options there.
+When reading from a file, `-r` needs to be specified to deal with the special condition.
 `cat targets |parallel -j 4 ./scan.sh -r {}`

 You can tune the number of parallel tasks with the '-j n' parameter.